Palm OS: Palm OS Cobalt

 Palm OS Cobalt (6.0) was the designated successor for Palm OS 5.
-It was introduced on February 10, 2004, but is no longer offered by ACCESS (see next section).
+It was introduced on February 10, 2004 and based on BeOS, but is no longer offered by ACCESS (see next section).
 Palm OS 6.0 was renamed to Palm OS Cobalt to make clear that this version was initially not designated to replace Palm OS 5, which adopted the name Palm OS Garnet at the same time.

 Palm OS Cobalt introduced modern operating system features to an embedded operating system based on a new kernel with multitasking and memory protection, a modern multimedia and graphic framework (derived from Palm's acquired BeOS), new security features, and adjustments of the PIM file formats to better cooperate with Microsoft Outlook.

 Palm OS Cobalt 6.1 presented standard communication libraries for telecommunication, Wi-Fi, and Bluetooth connectivity.
 Despite other additions, it failed to interest potential licensees to Palm OS Cobalt.

 Third-party OS enhancements

 Several licensees have made custom modifications to the operating system.
 These are not part of the official licensed version.